HarukiToreda/Meshtastic-Experiments/Web-Flasher.md

       if (!response.ok) throw new Error(`GitHub error: ${response.status}`);

       const data = await response.json();
-      // data.contents may be a JSON string—parse it if needed. const contents = data.contents ?
+      const contents = data.contents ?
 JSON.parse(data.contents) : data;

       if (!Array.isArray(contents)) {